 - Purchase an eligible heat pump and have it installed by a licensed contractor..

 - Once your upgrades are installed, complete the online application and upload all supporting documentation including copies of all receipts and invoices.
 See sample invoices.
 If you are converting from oil, propane, or natural gas to a heat pump, include proof of your oil, propane, or natural gas system removal, decommissioning or modification.

 - The application form for individual upgrades must be submitted within 6 months of the invoice date of the upgrade.

-- The application form for the Two Upgrade Bonus must be submitted after the second bonus-eligible upgrade is installed, and within 18 months of the invoice date of the first bonus-eligible upgrade.
+- The application form for the Two Upgrade Bonus must be submitted within 6 months of the second bonus-eligible upgrade.
+You must complete your second bonus-eligible upgrade within 18 months of the invoice date of the first bonus-eligible upgrade.

 - See What are the heat pump requirements for the Home Renovation Rebate and EfficiencyBC Program? for more information on heat pump requirements.

 - If you are planning to replace your space heating system and water heating system with a combination space & water heating system, you may be eligible for incentives—please see here for more information.

 - Check out our incentive search tool for other energy efficiency upgrades rebates.